 The Last Battle of Lahore

-Having defended BRBL on 6 Sep, defenders now decided to try their luck on attack.
-22 Brigade under a courageous Brigadier Qayyum Sher launched a counter attack on 8 Sep.
+Having defended BRBL on 6 September, Pakistan’s 10 Infantry Division now decided to try their luck in attacking.
+22 Brigade under their courageous commander, Brigadier Qayyum Sher launched a counter attack on 8th September.
 In the words of Major General Shoukat Riza, “Brigadier Qayyum Sher in his command jeep, moved unit to unit and then personally led the advance, star plate and pennant visible.
 This was something no troops worth their salt could ignore”

 On the morning of 8 Sep after squadrons of 23 Cavalry engaged in a light tank skirmish, 18 Baloch took almost deserted Dograi with ease.
 After the replenishment and relief in line, by midday September 10 Dograi defences were in shape.
 Two Companies of 16 Punjab in the forward defended localities (FDLs) and a company each from 8 Punjab and 12 Punjab in depth, duly supported by Bravo Squadron 23 Cavalry.
 Here’s a map animation of 22 Brigade’s attack and shaping up of defences around Dograi.

-It was during defensive phase at Dograi on night 17/18 September we lost our Major Uppal of Bibi Pak Daman Graveyard to Indian artillery shelling.
-A day before Lieutenant Iftikhar of 23 Cavalry succumbed to artillery shelling and embraced shahadat.
+It was during defensive phase at Dograi that on night 17/18 September we lost our Major Uppal of Bibi Pak Daman Graveyard to Indian artillery shelling.
+A day before Major Uppal, Lieutenant Iftikhar of 23 Cavalry succumbed to artillery shelling and embraced shahadat.
 The attrition caused by artillery and air onto the Dograi defenders was putting them in a disadvantage both in terms of number and equipment, particularly the unit in FDLs, our 16 Punjab commanded by Lieutenant Colonel Golwala, started showing the signs of battle fatigue.
-If we head back in time a bit, by the count of a few nights, on 11/12 Sep yet another incident happened that was to have grave consequences in coming days for Dograi Defenders.
+If we head back in time a bit, by the count of a few nights, on 11/12 September an incident happened that was to have grave consequences in coming days for Dograi Defenders.

 It was the night of 11/12 September, when 16 Punjab having lost some ground tried to recapture it with tanks.
 B Squadron of 23 Cavalry, while advancing along the GT Road ran into an anti-tank screen.
 Major Muhammad Sarwar while in his tank, crossed the road to check on a troop leader that was not moving.
 It was while re-crossing the road that an anti tank recoilless rifle knocked out his M 48 tank which blew up killing all the crew.
 B Squadron would remain without a squadron commander, but more on it later in the post.

 The war diary of 16 Punjab records increased Indian activity in terms of artillery shelling and air sorties.
 It also tells us of increased patrolling and probing attacks by Indian infantry.
 The unit knew that the adversary was onto something, planning for a full fledge attack.
-Indian attack came on night 21/22 Sep.
+Indian attack came on night 21/22 September.
 At 2300 hrs in Phase One 13 Punjab and 15 Dogra attacked the front two companies of Pakistani 16 Punjab.
 3 Jat would go to the depth companies each of 8 Punjab and 12 Punjab in Phase Two.
 B Squadron of 23 Cavalry was required to protect the northern flank of 16 Punjab and in Colonel Golwala’s perception he had left flank protected through armour support.

 Forward companies of 16 Punjab under intense shelling fought bravely.
-With MG fire and grenades they broke the frontal attacks of Indian 13 Punjab and 15 Dogra.
+With Machine Gun (MG) fire and grenades they broke the frontal attacks of Indian 13 Punjab and 15 Dogra.
 Attacking dead were found within 10-20 yards of forward line.
 As all of this was happening tanks of 23 Cavalry were nowhere to be found.

-Lt Col Desmond Hayde, CO 3 Jat did not know that his opponents were suddenly without armour.
+On the other hand, Lt Col Desmond Hayde, Commanding Officer 3 Jat did not know that his opponents were suddenly without armour.
 All he knew came through wireless that Phase1 of Brigade Attack had failed.
 This would no deter him an inch, he is credited to have said those iconic words “Zinda ya murda, Dograi mein milna hey”.
 And dear reader, luck always favours the brave.